lune-climate/lune-docs/docs/api/client-accounts.md

 * Accounts are designed for your own use.
 It is the simplest way of using the Lune Dashboard and API.
 * Client Accounts are designed for B2B customers operating multi-tenant applications.

-Accounts and Client Accounts support the same feature set, the fundamental difference is that a Client Account map one-to-one to your customers and can only be operated via API.
+Accounts and Client Accounts support the same feature set, the fundamental difference is that a Client Account maps one-to-one to your customers and can only be operated via API.

 </div>
 <div>